marianski-lab/marianski-lab.github.io/people.md

 - Cesar Pabon (Currently Associate at Mercer)

 ### Former High School Students
-- Malika Toregeldeva (Currently at Massachusetts Institute of Technology)
+- Malika Toregeldiyeva (Currently at Massachusetts Institute of Technology)
 - Benjamin Slater (Currently at University of Chicago)